Ding-Wen Hsu

 Ding-Wen Hsu (born 1948) is a Taiwanese businesswoman in Denver, Colorado.
 She is the co-founder and current Director of Federal Facility Management Division of Pacific Western Technologies.
 She is one of the co-founders of the Colorado Dragon Boat Festival, one of the largest Asian festivals in the Rocky Mountains.

 Biography

 Ding-Wen Hsu was born in Taiwan in 1948.

 Hsu arrived in the US in 1976 with her husband Tai-Dan Hsu, who attended graduate school at the University of Iowa.
 Her husband received a job as hydrologist, and the family moved to Colorado in 1978.

 Hsu became a US citizen in 1981.

 Hsu co-founded Pacific Western Technologies, Ltd. with her husband in 1987.

 Advocacy

-When Hsu arrived in Colorado, she felt invisible.
-Colorado has a history of anti-Asian sentiment, embodied in the anti-Chinese riot of 1880.
-Hsu recognized the small enclaves of different Asian cultures, and wanted to host an event outside of just the Chinese American community.

 Hsu, John Chin and Howie Solow created the Colorado Dragon Boat Festival and held the first event in August 2001.
 This became the largest Asian festival in the Rocky Mountain area.
 They started the event with a grant for $1000 from the city of Denver.
-The organizers anticipated attendance of 3,000 people, and were shocked when over 15,000 people and mayor Wellington Webb attended.

 Hsu is a national fellow of the Asian Pacific American Women's Leadership Institute.